 What is the difference between Oat Protein Powder and Whey Protein Powder?
-Why do some of your oatmeal flavors use one or the other?
-What makes one better or worse than the other?
+Why do some of your products use one or the other?

 Protein Powders are becoming more popular than ever due to ever-increasing awareness levels around the importance of adding dietary protein to one’s diet and the ease of use that they provide.
 While both Oat-Protein and Whey-Protein provide dietary protein, they are quite different from each other and not all dietary protein is created equally.

 From there, we look at the amino acid profiles of each.
 Amino acids are the building blocks of protein and determine the quality of any protein.
 Animal-based proteins and plant-based proteins each provide unique amino acid profiles.
-Animal-based proteins from meat, dairy, and eggs are widely accepted as having more robust amino acid profiles than plant-based proteins however many people are moving away from animal-based foods for a host of reasons... now more than ever.
-Thus, the rise of plant-based proteins.
-Experts and leaders such as the Academy of Nutrition and Dietetics recommend that plant-based consumers get their protein from a variety of sources throughout a whole day to ultimately create a healthy balance of Amino Acids in the bloodstream.
-This is why we are thrilled to be the first brand to offer a NEW SOURCE of plant protein, Oat-Protein.
+Animal-based proteins from meat, dairy, and eggs objectively have more robust amino acid profiles than plant-based proteins.
+However, people are moving away from animal-based foods for a variety of reasons now more than ever.
+This why we are witnessing the rise of plant-based foods.
+Because plant-based proteins are less complete, experts and leaders such as the Academy of Nutrition and Dietetics recommend that plant-based consumers get their protein from a variety of sources throughout a whole day and even a whole week.

 Your body needs 20 different kinds of amino acids to function correctly.
 These 20 amino acids combine in different ways to make proteins in your body.
-Your body makes 11 of these amino acids (in addition to being found in protein at various levels), but it can't make nine of the amino acids you need.
+Your body makes 11 of these amino acids but it can't make 9 of the amino acids you need.
 You have to get them solely through food.
 These are called the 9 essential amino acids.

-The plant-based segment is primarily made up of proteins from Pea, Rice, Hemp, Pumpkin Seed, Wheat, and Soy and each of these sources even represent their own global categories.
+The plant-based segment is primarily made up of proteins from Pea, Rice, Hemp, Pumpkin Seed, Wheat, and Soy.
+Each of these sources even represent their own unique global categories.
 There are pros and cons to each of these proteins and which one a person chooses depends on their personal preference and which their body tolerates best.

-In addition to its digestibility, Oat-Protein is unique from other plant-based proteins in that it offers a delicious oat-based taste profile that many people enjoy.
-This has been seen most recently in the world-wide explosion of the Oat-Milk category.
+Many people do not consume protein powder of any kind because they dislike the "supplement" taste.
+Oat-Protein is unique from all other protein powders in that it offers a delicious oat-based taste profile that many people enjoy.
+This has been seen most recently in the global meteoric rise of Oat-Milk.
 Additionally, Oat-Meal has always been a breakfast staple and a foundation for many flavor combinations due to its mild, nutty and neutral flavor.
 Oat-Protein shares this neutral and pleasant oat-taste with its oat category counterparts making it more "food-like" and less "supplement-like".
-Many people do not consume protein powder of any kind simply because they cannot stomach the taste.
 Oat-Protein offers these people something they have not yet tasted and many of our product reviews reflect this new-found taste.

-Soy-Protein and Oat-protein are the only two proteins with heart health benefits, but as you may know many consumers are looking to avoid Soy due to its endocrine disruption properties.
-Oat-Protein with Oat Soluble Fiber is an ideal heart healthy alternative that promotes the reduction of bad Cholesterol.
+Soy-Protein and Oat-protein are the only two proteins with heart health benefits.
+However as you may know many consumers are looking to avoid Soy due to its endocrine disruption properties.
+Additionally, Soy is a major allergen.
+Oat-Protein with Oat Soluble Fiber is an ideal heart healthy alternative to Soy that promotes the reduction of bad Cholesterol.

-Which type of protein a person decides to consume is dependent on their personal preference, their unique goals, taste preference, allergies, gastrointestinal digestibility, and general dietary beliefs.
-The idea is to simply increase your daily protein consumption and protein powders make this goal easy and convenient.
+Which type of protein a person decides to consume is dependent on their their unique goals, taste preference, allergies, ethics, sustainability values, environmental footprint considerations, gastrointestinal digestibility, disease risk, and general dietary beliefs.
+The idea is to simply increase your daily protein consumption and both animal and plant based protein powders make this goal easier and convenient.
+We believe in giving people options so that they can make their own well informed choice.

 How is your oatmeal different from everything else on the shelf?